Si1w/Si1w/README.md

 - 👋 Hi, I’m @Si1w
-- 👀 I’m interested in SLG Game
+- 👀 I’m interested in SLG and RPG Game
 - 🌱 I’m currently learning Mathematics with Economics in University College London
 - 📫 How to reach me stevenwu3721@163.com